Forensic Scientist

 Best Rated

-Asked by Morgan over 7 years ago
+Asked by Abby over 7 years ago

-Asked by Jamie about 6 years ago
+Asked by NJ210 about 7 years ago

 How much school is need to become a forensic scientist, as well as what classes do you need to take?